Skip to main content

 Screenshot

-Step 2: Find the campaign to archive
+Step 3: Archive the campaign

 Screenshot